Amazon settles unfair labor claims with two fired tech workers

 (Amazon founder Jeff Bezos owns The Washington Post.)

+Tech workers have recently become more outspoken about concerns over their employers’ policies.
+Apple engineer Cher Scarlett recently helped launch an employee-activist group called #AppleToo, to collect stories from workers who’ve experienced harassment or discrimination, according to a report in the Verge, a tech website.
+Late last year, a prominent artificial-intelligence computer scientist, Timnit Gebru, said she was abruptly fired from Google for sending an email criticizing the company’s treatment of minority employees.
+And workers at Google, Amazon and Microsoft have criticized the facial recognition technology from their companies, fearing misuse by law enforcement and other government agencies.

-The two sides agreed to a so-called non-board settlement, which is a private agreement that doesn’t include the NLRB.
+The two sides agreed to a non-board settlement, which is a private agreement that doesn’t include the NLRB.
 The settlement still needs to be approved by the NLRB regional director in Seattle because claims of unfair labor practices also relate to alleged violations the National Labor Relations Act.
 So the administrative law judge overseeing the matter remanded it to the regional director.

 Labor law allows workers to engage in “protected, concerted activities,” said William B. Gould IV, the chairman of the NLRB in the Clinton administration and a current labor law professor at Stanford University.
 Those are often complaints raised by more than one employee about wages, hours and working conditions.
 And the law protects workers even when they speak out about practices that affect other employees at their company, Gould said.